-There are two basic types of immunity, adaptive immunity and innate immunity.
-Innate immunity is the immunity that a person is born with and comprises of the skin, the acid in the stomach, the enzymes in tears, the enzymes in saliva, the complement system, etc.
+- Innate immunity: it is the immunity that a person is born with and comprises of the skin, the acid in the stomach, the enzymes in tears, the enzymes in saliva, the complement system, etc.

 - Adaptive immunity: Once the barriers constituting the innate immunity are breached by an invading organism, the adaptive immunity comes into play.
 It is comprised of the highly specific B- and T-lymphocytes, which operate in two distinct modes.
-Thus, adaptive immunity is of two types: the antibody-mediated or humoral immunity of B-cells, and the cell-mediated immunity of T-cells.
+Thus, adaptive immunity is of two types: the antibody-mediated or immunity of B-cells, and the cell-mediated immunity of T-cells.
 Lymphocytes are produced from the CLP or the committed lymphoid progenitor cells.

 Lymphocyte Recirculation Through Blood and Lymphatic Vessels

 White blood cells are the cellular component of immune responses.
 The function of immunity being largely dependent on lymphocytes that are either T-cells or B -cells.
-T-cells are in highest proportion of all lymphocytes (80%), followed by B-cells (10%) and natural killer cells (10%).
+T-cells are in highest proportion of all lymphocytes (80 %), followed by B-cells (10 %) and natural killer cells (10 %).
 The proportions of lymphocytes in the lymph and blood vary continuously.
 This is due to the constant circulation of lymphocytes among the lymph vessels, the blood and sites where antigens may be found like tissues, spleen, and mucosal surfaces; but why do they circulate?

 During an invasion, the antigen presenting cells in the tissue take up the foreign invader and its antigen.
 The antigen presenting cells include the B-cells, macrophages and the dendritic cells.
 These cells then circulate through the lymphatic vessels to the lymph nodes where they present the antigen, using their MHC class II molecules, to the T-Cells.